An invoice generally consists of the following items.

 The consumption charge refers to the cost of your consumption, exclusive of any other charges such as supply charges, postal fees, disconnection, or connection fees.

-This is calculated by multiplying the consumption by the consumption rates of the tariff plan outlined in your Sales of Utility Agreement.
+This is calculated by multiplying the consumption amount by the consumption rates of the tariff plan outlined in your Sales of Utility Agreement, or any rates adjusted annually.

 Supply Charge

-The supply charge is calculated by multiplying the daily rate by the number of days your energy is supplied.
+The supply charge is calculated by multiplying the daily rate by the number of days your energy/utility is supplied.

 Other Fees and Charges (as seen here)

-• Connection Fee and Disconnection Fee: This is a once off charge for the connection and disconnection of the utility supply when move in or move out of the property or for non-payment or incomplete Sale of Utility Agreement.
+- Connection Fee and Disconnection Fee: This is a once off charge for the connection and disconnection of the utility supply when move in or move out of the property.

-• Disconnection and Reconnection Charges: A one off charge due to non-payment or incomplete Sale of Utility Agreement (SUA).
+- Disconnection and Reconnection Charges: A one off charge arising from non-payment or having not completed a Sale of Utility Agreement (SUA) for utility supply, resulting in your utility being disconnection and/or reconnected.

 You may be interested in How to read your bill for further information.